- 1 What is Coffee Creamer?

 Shake It Properly Before Use

-After the thawing process has been done, it’s time to shake it correctly before using it to mix well.
+After the thawing process has been done, it’s time to shake it correctly before mixing it well.

 Better To Use Within A Week